Pinpointing fuel poverty

 Historical OS maps were then used to gather the approximate age of these residences.
-Researchers found while the method was effective in identifying household characteristics en masse for Neath Port Talbot, the intensive data gathering required in visually assessing the building stock was a limiting factor in a wider roll out, prompting further innovations to enhance data collection.
+Researchers found that while the method was effective in identifying household characteristics en masse for Neath Port Talbot, the intensive data gathering required in visually assessing the building stock, was a limiting factor in a wider roll out.
+This prompted further innovations to enhance data collection.

 By using this improved method to evaluate homes, the team realised they were finding fuel poverty that had been previously overlooked.

 The neighbourhood-level model overcame what the team refer to as ‘aggregation limitations’ where vulnerable households adjacent to more affluent households are hidden.

 “Many households we identified had not been approached before,” says Dr Lannon.
 “By refining our tool, we were able to identify housing that traditionally would not receive support.

 “People were surprised they were being contacted.
 The unique approach enabled us to map the energy efficiency, or lack of it.
 In traditionally perceived wealthy areas, there are clear patches of fuel poverty that are masked.”